 The Free University of Berlin is a research university founded in 1948.
 Located in Berlin, Germany, the University has 30,600 students enrolled in bachelor’s and master’s degree programs.

-Number of Spots for Yale-NUS Students per semester: 2
+Number of Spots for Yale-NUS Students per semester: 2 in Semester 2 only (not available in Semester 1)

 Fields of Study